Mobile learning

 In either case, you’ll be able to move on to the next step.

-2. Enhance or Replace?
+2. Enhance or replace?

 Next, you’ll have to decide if it’s better to enchance and add to your existing platform and LMS, or if it makes more sense to change to something completely new.